3-1-1-Codeup/project/workbooks/gabby/SCRIPT.md

 We began with acquire:

-    - We obtained our main data from the City of San Antonioopen data sets.
-We chose the 3-1-1 department logs because we wanted to ensure that everyone throughout San Antonio has an equal opportunity for solving the case in a timely manner.
+    - We obtained our main data from the City of San Antonio open data sets.
+    - We chose the 3-1-1 department logs because we wanted to ensure that everyone throughout San Antonio has an equal opportunity for solving the case in a timely manner.
     -  We also got supplemental data regarding the demographics of each district from the San Antonio 2020 website.
-The reason we chose this website is because the Department of Planning and Community Development published the site as a summary report of the demographic distributions of San Antonio using the US Census Bureau results.
+    - The reason we chose this website is because the Department of Planning and Community Development published the site as a summary report of the demographic distributions of San Antonio using the US Census Bureau results.

 To prepare our data we: